mahdi-shafiei/STAT-4830/section/0/cheatsheet.md

 - Python programming.

 **Format**
-- Lecture-based, with frequent group meetings with the professor.
+- Lectures and group meetings with the professor.
-- Weekly programming exercises in notebooks.

 **Deliverables (final project)**
 - Start drafting by Week 3; refine throughout the semester.